amanatid/ArxivChaBot_StreamLit_Updated/README.md

 We are using the default chat model from OpenAI ChatGPT-4.

 ### Issues
 In the case of a free OpenAI API key takes time to index the loaded pdf files since a free API key has a restricted [rate limits](https://platform.openai.com/docs/guides/rate-limits/overview).
 To make the process fast, you can use a paid API key.
 It is not so fast during the training along with the response from the Chatbot engine.
+Also, Due to reqular updates from the llama/streamlit team, the app might crash.
+I try to maintain it up.
+In any case, please report any problem in the email [amanatid](amanatid@gmail.com).

 ### Future Prospectives
 We  are looking to improve the layout and be more self-explanatory.
 Also, we will provide